 Activating Prior Knowledge/Building Historical Context

 Review the triangle trade, familiarizing students with the geography and history of the triangle trade.
+Review goods that were typically traded between New England and the West Indies.
 Triangular Trade map worksheet

 Investigation of Primary Sources